User37som/libbitcoin/bx-stealth-encode.md

 -s [--signatures]    The number of signatures required to spend a payment
                      to the stealth address.
 Defaults to the number of
                      SPEND_PUBKEYs.
+-v [--version]       The desired payment address version, defaults to 0.

 Arguments (positional):